kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-graphical-editing-panel.md

    {{< notice note >}}

-   In KubeSphere v3.1, only pipeline creator, account with the role of admin in the project, or the account you specify in the step will have the authority to continue or terminate the pipeline.
+   In KubeSphere v3.1, the account that can run the pipeline will be able to continue or terminate the pipeline if there is no approver specified.
+Moreover, pipeline creator, account with the role of admin in the project, or the account you specify will have the authority to continue or terminate the pipeline.

    {{</ notice >}}